 - a bicycle advocacy organization, centered on data-analytics of city

 infrastructure.
-The Pathways web-app calculates and visualizes
+The Pathways web-app calculates alternative

 I graduated with distinction

 in Applied Mathematics & Environmental Hydrology from the University